Quick Stats

 - Initiatives addressing systemic prejudice

-- Triple-bottom-line projects benefiting marginalized communities
+- Triple-bottom-line projects benefiting marginalised communities

 Oregon Arts & Culture